gabrieletiboni/random-envs/README.md

 ### Troubleshooting
 - If having trouble while installing mujoco-py, see [#627](https://github.com/openai/mujoco-py/issues/627) to install all dependencies through conda.
 - If installation goes wrong due to gym==0.21 as `error in gym setup command: 'extras_require'`, see https://github.com/openai/gym/issues/3176.
 There is a problem with the version of setuptools.
+- if you get a `cannot find -lGL` error when importing mujoco_py for the first time (it could also be that it does it again on the cluster nodes), then have a look at my solution in [#763](https://github.com/openai/mujoco-py/issues/763#issuecomment-1519090452)

 ## Citing
 If you use this repository, please consider citing